 Superintendent of Schools Telephone (860) 292-5000

 Date

-Non-Resident Student Application and Agreemen t
+Non-Resident Student Application and Agree ement

-Sc hool Year
+School Year

 Parent or Guardian's Name(s)

 Address

 Telephone No

-Please be advised that I, the undersigned, will be fina special charges for: ancially responsible for tuition charges and all
+Please be advised that I, the undersigned, will be special charges for: e financially responsible for tuition charges and al

 Full Name of Child Date of Birth

-while in attendance in the Windsor Locks Public Sch ools.
+while in attendance in the Windsor Locks Public

-I (we) have read the Board of Education Admissions P agree that I (we) shall abide by all such rules and regul \$, pro-rated in two (2) semester paymenday of attendance each semester. lations, and shall pay the annual tuition rate of
+agree that I (we) shall abide by all such rules and ons Policy for Non-Resident Students and hereby regulations, and shall pay the annual tuition rate of ayments.
+All tuition must be paid prior to the first

-Refunds for withdrawal will be made on a per diem of for each remaining day of the prepaid semester.
-I enrollment each semester.
+liem rate, based on 1/90 of the total tuition charge ter.
 No refunds will be made after 60 days of

-This agreement will be in effect only for the school y stated in the Board of Education Policy for Non-Resi , ,
+This agreement will be in effect only for the sch stated in the Board of Education Policy for Non •

 Signature of Parent(s)/Guardian(s)

-Approved: Superintendent of Schools Date
+Approved: Superintendent of Schools